pettazz/pettazz.com/_posts/2015-01-22-get-ready-for-a-lot-more-like-this.md

 ---

-When I started doing this, I thought the point was to give the internet at large some vastly unique, indescribably earth-shattering content that would draw you all in for some reason, much like Christopher Walken reading Goodnight Moon, begging all you children to scooch closer.
-So every time I opened up my trusty markdown editor to begin writing a post that would inevitably change the very fundamentals of how each of you perceive the world around you, I came up blank.
+When I started doing this, I thought the point was to give the internet at large some vastly unique, indescribably earth-shattering content that would draw you all in for some reason, much like Christopher Walken reading Goodnight Moon, begging all you children to scooch closer.<!--more--> So every time I opened up my trusty markdown editor to begin writing a post that would inevitably change the very fundamentals of how each of you perceive the world around you, I came up blank.
 I have at least six files in my posts directory that are `published: false` with nothing but an ASCII art dick here and a few of these guys there:

 >¯\\\_(ツ)\_/¯